Synergy between cosmological and laboratory searches in neutrino physics: Outstanding issues in the theory of neutrino physics

 For Dirac neutrinos, it is also possible to generate their small masses naturally.
 In fact, in many new physics models beyond the SM aiming to address the gauge hierarchy problem, suppression mechanisms for neutrino masses can be naturally incorporated.
 These include warped extra dimension models~\cite{Grossman:1999ra}, supersymmetric models~\cite{Arkani-Hamed:2000oup}, and more recently the clockwork models~\cite{Hong:2019bki}.
 Even though in some of these models~\cite{Chen:2012jg}, neutrinos are Dirac fermions and all lepton number violating operators with $\Delta L = 2$ are absent to all orders, having been protected by symmetries, there can exist lepton number violation by higher units, leading to new experimental signatures~\cite{Heeck:2013rpa}.

 To address the flavor puzzle, generally there are two approaches.
 One is the so-called ``Anarchy'' scenario~\cite{Hall:1999sn,deGouvea:2003xe} which assumes that there is no parametrically small parameter, and the observed large mixing angles and mild hierarchy among the masses are consequences of statistics.
 Even though at low energy the anarchy scenario appears to be rather random, predictions from UV physics, such as warped extra dimension~\cite{Grossman:1999ra,Huber:2002gp} as well as heterotic string models where the existence of some $\mathcal{O}(100)$ right-handed neutrinos are predicted~\cite{Buchmuller:2007zd}, very often can mimic the results of anarchy scenario~\cite{Feldstein:2011ck}.
 An alternate approach is to assume that there is an underlying symmetry, whose dynamics governs the observed mixing pattern and mass hierarchy.
-The observed large values for the mixing angles have motivated models based on non-Abelian discrete flavor symmetries.
+The observed large values for the mixing angles have motivated models based on non-Abelian discrete flavor symmetries\footnote{The three generations of neutrinos transform under the discrete symmetries, which give rise to relations among the entries of the neutrino mass matrix, and thus enable non-trivial predictions for the mixing parameters.}.
 Symmetries that have been utilized include $A_{4}$~\cite{Babu:2002dz,Ma:2005qf}, $A_{5}$~\cite{Kajiyama:2007gx}, $T^{\prime}$~\cite{Chen:2007afa}, $S_{3}$~\cite{Harrison:2003aw}, $S_{4}$~\cite{Altarelli:2009gn}, $\Delta(27)$~\cite{Ma:2006ip}, $Z_{7} \ltimes Z_{3}$~\cite{Luhn:2007sy} and $Q(6)$~\cite{Babu:2004tn}.
 Certain non-Abelian discrete symmetries also afford a novel origin for CP violation.
 Specifically, CP violation can be entirely group theoretical in origin~\cite{Chen:2009gf}, due to the existence of complex Clebsch-Gordan coefficients in certain non-Abelian discrete symmetries~\cite{Chen:2014tpa}.
 In addition, these discrete (flavor) symmetries may originate from extra dimension compactification~\cite{Altarelli:2005yx, Criado:2018thu}.
 More recently, models based on modular flavor symmetries~\cite{Feruglio:2017spp} have been proposed to understand the pattern of neutrino mixing.
 This approach has been shown to be promising due to its improved predictivity as compared to the traditional flavor symmetries.